falcosecurity/falco-website/content/en/docs/setup/packages.md

 If you need to switch from one service to another, ensure that the current service is properly stopped before starting the new one.
 This can be done by using the appropriate service management commands for your system (e.g., `systemctl stop <service_name>` and `systemctl start <new_service_name>`).

-For example, if you want to use the service for the {{< glossary_tooltip text="eBPF probe" term_id="ebpf-probe" >}}:
+For example, if you want to use the service for the {{< glossary_tooltip text="Kernel Module" term_id="kernel-module-driver" >}}:

 1. Type `systemctl list-units | grep falco` to check that no unit is running.
 Stop the current services, if any.

 2. Now you have to decide whether you want the Falcoctl service running together with the Falco one.
 If yes you don't have to do anything, else you will need to mask the Falcoctl service with `systemctl mask falcoctl-artifact-follow.service`.
 The Falcoctl service is strictly related to the Falco one so if you don't mask it, it will be started together with the Falco service.

-3. Type `falcoctl driver config --type ebpf` to configure Falco to use {{< glossary_tooltip text="eBPF probe" term_id="ebpf-probe" >}}, then `falcoctl driver install` to download/compile the eBPF probe.
+3. Type `falcoctl driver config --type kmod` to configure Falco to use the {{< glossary_tooltip text="Kernel Module" term_id="kernel-module-driver" >}}, then `falcoctl driver install` to download/compile the kernel module.

-4. Now running `systemctl start falco-bpf.service` and typing `systemctl list-units | grep falco` you should see something like that (supposing you didn't mask the Falcoctl service):
+4. Now running `systemctl start falco-kmod.service` and typing `systemctl list-units | grep falco` you should see something like that (supposing you didn't mask the Falcoctl service):

     ```text
+    falco-kmod-inject.service                         loaded active exited    Falco: Container Native Runtime Security with kmod, inject.
-    falco-bpf.service                                 loaded active running   Falco: Container Native Runtime Security with ebpf
+    falco-kmod.service                                loaded active running   Falco: Container Native Runtime Security with kmod
     falcoctl-artifact-follow.service                  loaded active running   Falcoctl Artifact Follow: automatic artifacts update service
     ```

 5. If you want to stop both services in one shot

     ```shell
-    systemctl stop falco-bpf.service
+    systemctl stop falco-kmod.service
     ```

 ### Falcoctl service (automatic rules update) {#falcoctl-service}